arnoldmak12/FrontEnd-HazardousUtilityPoles/README.md

 # Hazardous Utility Poles
+People rely on utility poles every day for power and electricity.
+Maintaining the quality of these utility poles is a task of utmost importance, yet unfortunately can be arduous and tedious to perform consistently.
+New technology means we can send out drones to check up on these, so what if we could use an AI to autopilot these drones and visit the poles?
+Better yet, what if we could use data to accurately pinpoint which poles need maintenance, all without having to do the work ourselves?
+That's the goal we aimed to achieve with the Utility Pole Safety Evaluator.
+Our project runs a drone autopilot AI in a simulated environment and takes a combination of images and drone data to evaluate the safety of a given pole.
+All of this data is processed and displayed in real-time, using Google Maps to see where maintenance is needed.

-A website that lets you upload images + metadata of utility poles and approximate how much each one is leaning in real time.
+tl;dr: A website that lets you upload images + metadata of utility poles and approximate how much each one is leaning in real time.
 * Live site: https://utilitypolesafetyevaluator.herokuapp.com/

 ## Demo